mguiney/389ds-python-scripts/README.md

     -  8/3/16: Initial commit.
 Still very quirky, doesn't have full functionality

   -  Planned Features
+    - A test to confirm that there is an ldap server running on a remote machine specified by the user, and exit the process if   there is not.
+    - The ability to populate the new directory tree remotely using credentials provided by a user
     - Basically, I want this taking nearly all user input from the command line.
 This includes:
       - a "-s" flag that indicates the domain name of the new server
       - a "-u" flag that indicates the dn of the admin user that the script will be ldapadd-ing as
       - a "-p" flag that passes in the password needed to authenticate as the admin user listed above
     - Will also be adding a "--help" flag that lists the functionality of the above flags, for obvious reasons.

 ################################################################################################################################